Influential Psychology Experiments

-Human psychology is often called a "soft science" because conclusions in certain types of studies may be up to greater interpretation in psychology than in hard sciences like chemistry or biology.
+Human psychology is often called a "soft science" because conclusions in certain types of studies or psychology experiments may be up to greater interpretation in psychology than in hard sciences like chemistry or biology.
 However, all sciences are interconnected, and psychology is real science.

 Learn how major psychology experiments shape modern psychology